China's Xi tells Kissinger that China-US relations are at a crossroads and stability is still possible - ExBulletin

 China’s Xi tells Kissinger that China-US relations are at a crossroads and stability is still possible

-BEIJING (AP) Chinese leader Xi Jinping told former top U.S. diplomat Henry Kissinger on Thursday that relations between the two countries are at a crossroads and both sides need to make new decisions that could lead to stable ties and common success and prosperity.
+Chinese leader Xi Jinping told former senior U.S. diplomat Henry Kissinger on Thursday that relations between the two countries are at a crossroads and both sides need to “take new decisions” that could lead to stable ties and “common success and prosperity.”

 Kissinger, 100, is revered in China for brokering the opening of relations between the ruling Communist Party and Washington under former President Richard Nixon during the Cold War in the early 1970s.

-Xi, who is head of state, party general secretary and commander of the world’s largest standing army, met Kissinger in the relatively informal setting of the park-like Diaoyutai state guesthouse in Beijing, with top Chinese diplomat Wang Yi in attendance.
+Xi, who is head of state, party general secretary and commander of the world’s largest standing army, met Kissinger in the relatively informal setting of the park-like Diaoyutai state guesthouse, attended by senior Chinese diplomat Wang Yi.

-US officials say North Korea has not responded to their attempts to discuss the US soldier who crossed the border heavily armed.

-The new Wednesday draw jackpot would be the seventh highest in US history and the third largest for Powerball.

-Kissingers’ visit coincided with that of Bidens’ senior climate envoy, John Kerry, the third senior Biden administration official in recent weeks to travel to China for meetings following Secretary of State Antony Blinken and Treasury Secretary Janet Yellen.
+Kissinger’s visit coincided with that of Biden’s top climate envoy, John Kerry, the third senior Biden administration official in recent weeks to travel to China for meetings after Secretary of State Antony Blinken and Treasury Secretary Janet Yellen.
 The flurry of diplomacy aims to restore dialogue suspended by Beijing, primarily over US support for Taiwan’s self-governing island democracy which China claims as its own territory.

 The ministry said the two sides also discussed the war in Ukraine, in which China has largely sided with Moscow, as well as artificial intelligence and other economic issues.
-Wang told Kissinger it was impossible to transform, encircle or contain China, which Chinese leaders say the United States is trying to do in disputes over trade, technology, Taiwan’s record and China’s human rights.
+Wang told Kissinger it was “impossible” to transform, encircle or contain China, which Chinese leaders say the United States is trying to do in disputes over trade, technology, Taiwan and China’s human rights record.

 On Tuesday, Kissinger spoke with Defense Minister Li Shangfu, who is barred from traveling to the United States for arms sales he oversaw with Russia.

-China’s Defense Ministry cited Li as praising the role Kissinger played in the opening of China-US relations in the early 1970s, but said that bilateral relations had reached a low point because of some people on the American side who were unwilling to meet China halfway.
+China’s Defense Ministry cited Li as praising Kissinger’s role in opening up China-US relations in the early 1970s, but said bilateral relations hit a low point because of “some people on the US side who are unwilling to meet China halfway.”

 American leaders say they have no such intentions and seek only frank dialogue and fair competition.

-China cut off numerous contacts with the Biden administration last August, including on climate issues, to show its anger over House Speaker Nancy Pelosis’ trip to Taiwan.
+China cut off numerous contacts with the Biden administration last August, including on climate issues, to show its anger over then-House Speaker Nancy Pelosi’s trip to Taiwan.
 China claims the island as its own territory, to be brought under its control by force if necessary, threatening to embroil the United States in a major conflict in a region crucial to the global economy.

-Contacts have been restored only slowly and China continues to refuse to relaunch dialogue between the People’s Liberation Army, the parties’ military wing, and the US Department of Defense.
-Even before Pelosis’s visit, the United States says China has refused or failed to respond to more than a dozen Defense Department requests for high-level dialogues since 2021.
+Contacts were only slowly restored and China continues to refuse to relaunch dialogue between the People’s Liberation Army, the party’s military wing, and the US Department of Defense.
+Even before Pelosi’s visit, the United States said China had refused or failed to respond to more than a dozen Defense Department requests for high-level dialogues since 2021.

 The flurry of US diplomacy has yet to be returned by China, which has its own list of concessions it wants from Washington.
 US officials, including Kerry, have said they will not offer such deals to Beijing.